ADHD Treatment Options for Children

 With that in mind, begin by reading this overview of ADHD treatments for children to understand the options.

 Medication is often the first line of defense against the symptoms of ADHD for one simple reason: studies show it to be most effective.
 “When [I’m asked] why they should try medication to manage ADHD, my answer always comes down to two words: Medication works,” says Russell A. Barkley, Ph.D., a clinical professor of psychiatry and pediatrics at the Medical University of South Carolina.
 “When you find the right medicine, you can experience substantial improvements in ADHD symptoms.”
 With the right drug and the optimal dosage, the success rate is high: Medication works for at least 80 percent of people with ADHD.

 The clinical practice guidelines developed by the American Academy of Child and Adolescent Psychiatry (AACAP) recommend medication as the primary treatment for ADHD in school-age children, citing a formal review of 78 studies on the treatment of ADHD, which “consistently supported the superiority of stimulant over the non-drug treatment.”

-Even the widely-cited Multi-Modal MTA Cooperative Group Study, which concluded that medication combined with behavior therapy is the optimal treatment of ADHD in children, conceded that “a pharmacological intervention for ADHD is more effective than a behavioral treatment alone.”
+Even the widely-cited Multi-Modal MTA Cooperative Group Study, which concluded that medication combined with behavior therapy is the optimal treatment of children with ADHD, conceded that “a pharmacological intervention for ADHD is more effective than a behavioral treatment alone.”

 Though broadly effective, medication is not an easy answer.
 Before pursuing treatment with medication, parents should consider the following: